JDBDT/jdbdt/src/site/markdown/index.md

 [![Coverity scan](https://scan.coverity.com/projects/13763/badge.svg?flat=1)](https://scan.coverity.com/projects/edrdo-jdbdt)

-JDBDT (Java DataBase Delta Testing) is an open-source Java library for testing (SQL-based) database applications.
+JDBDT (Java DataBase Delta Testing) is an open-source Java library for testing database applications.
 The library is designed for automation of database setup and validation in test code.
 JDBDT is compact and has no third-party library dependencies (it just the Java 8 SE API internally), making it also easy and lightweight to integrate.